JONSASSE/432-2018/slides/class03/README.md

     - You need to "listen fast" in this course.
 It moves quickly.

 2. What question(s) remain uppermost in your mind at this point?
-    - How do you fit a model to describe a response that has a floor and a ceiling?
-A hurdle model?
+    1. **How do you fit a model to describe a response that has a floor and a ceiling?
+A hurdle model?**
         + We'll tackle this later in the semester, as soon as I figure out all of things I need to present first.
         + A hurdle model is one way of attacking one particular piece of this problem, specifically, when we have a floor.
         + It is a two-part model that specifies one process for zero counts and another process for positive counts.
             + The idea is that positive counts occur once a threshold is crossed, or put another way, a hurdle is cleared.
             + If the hurdle is not cleared, then we have a count of 0.
-    - How do you select the best variables to include in a regression model?
+    2. **How do you select the best variables to include in a regression model?**
         + So far, we've learned a stepwise approach to variable selection (in 431.)
         + We will soon learn a method called "best subsets" that will be of interest here, although it's hardly the only alternative.
-    - How do you interpret interaction terms in a model?
+    3. **How do you interpret interaction terms in a model?**
-        + If there's an interaction term, we interpret that first.
+        + If there's an interaction term, we interpret that first, making decisions about its inclusion based on:
+            - whether or not it has a large effect on the outcome
+            - whether or not it accounts for a meaningful percentage of the outcome's variation and improves the model's fit
+            - whether or not it accounts for statistically significant predictive value
-        + If it's largely ignorable, we may wind up with a main effects model.
+        + If it's largely ignorable, we may wind up instead with a main effects model, excluding the product term.
-        + This is covered in the ANOVA material we'll discuss today.
+        + This is covered in the material we'll discuss in class today.
-    - What do we learn from the ANOVA as opposed to the summary of a linear model?
+    4. **What do we learn from the ANOVA as opposed to the summary of a linear model?**
         + Several things.
 They look at different hypothesis tests, for example.
-        + The `anova` function in R can be used to compare two nested models.
+        + The `anova` function in R can be used to compare two nested models, but applied to a single regression model, it instead provides us with a sequential set of hypothesis tests.
+        + Again, this is covered in class today.
     - Why do we need to use R to build a Table 1 instead of Excel?
         1. How would you calculate the summary values to include in the Table in Excel?
-        2. What if you built the Table 1 in Excel and then realized that one person in the treatment group was actually in the control group?
-If you've coded the work in R, then this will take a few seconds to fix.
-If you've done it in a spreadsheet, you're basically starting over from the beginning.
+        2. **Reproducibility.** What if you built the Table 1 in Excel and then realized that one person in the treatment group was actually in the control group?
+            - If you've done the work in a script or R Markdown, then this will take somewhere between a few seconds and a few minutes to fix.
+Your work is reproducible, reusable, and shareable.
+            - If you've done it in a spreadsheet, you're basically starting over from the beginning.
+        - For more on why R vs. Excel, try [this link from the Revolutions blog](http://blog.revolutionanalytics.com/2014/10/why-r-is-better-than-excel.html) or maybe [this one from yhat](http://blog.yhat.com/posts/R-for-excel-users.html)
     - How do I deal with missing data without ignoring it?
 How much missingness can we ignore, safely?
         - Imputation is the strategy we'll be using to deal with missing data.
         - The amount of missingness that can be "ignored" varies substantially from problem to problem.